adnanyaqoobvirk/db-dump/README.md

 # Google Drive MySQL Dumper

-Small script which exports a MySQL database to a file and uploads it to Google Drive.
+Small script which exports MySQL databases to a file and uploads it to Google Drive.

 By default, the script works on a 14 day retention policy.
 That is, local and remote backups are kept for up to 14 days, any local backup files the script finds in the backup directory will be gzipped before